kharisaz/Sisop-2-2025-IT27/README.md

                   return 0;
               }

-              // Check if the filename (without extension) is exactly one character if (ext - base != 1) {
+              if (ext - base != 1) {
                   return 0;
               }

-              // Check if the character is a letter or a digit char c = base[0];
+              char c = base[0];
               return (isalpha(c) || isdigit(c));
           }